Kava-Labs/kava/README.md

 Project status: We're currently in a very early public testnet.
 With future features being implemented.

-Try it out - run a full node to sync to the testnet, or set up as a validator.
+Try it out - run a full node to sync to the testnet, [send some off chain payments](internal/x/paychan/README.md), or set up as a validator.

 ## Install